gautam-an/movie-rec/README.md

 - Character names, actor identities, actor age at release, gender, and height
 - Optional: Preprocessed plot summaries with Stanford CoreNLP (NER, coref, parsing, etc.)

-> If using this dataset in academic work, cite:
-> **Learning Latent Personas of Film Characters**
-> David Bamman, Brendan O'Connor, and Noah A. Smith, ACL 2013

 All data is released under a Creative Commons Attribution-ShareAlike License.

 ## Key Files

-- `**engine/seed.py**`
+### engine/seed.py
 This script reads the `processed_movie_data.csv` file and creates vector embeddings for each movie plot using the [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model.
 Each embedding is stored in Pinecone under the index `all-minilm-16-v2-384-dims` and namespace `movies1`.

-- `**engine/rec.py**`
+### engine/rec.py
 The main interaction file.
 Users can input a movie title or a custom plot and receive top 5 recommendations based on cosine similarity in vector space.
 Includes an option to view plot summaries of recommended movies.

-- `**utils/fetch.py**`
+### utils/fetch.py
 This utility script retrieves plot summaries and Wikipedia-based metadata for movies using their internal wiki ID.
 It performs simple title-to-ID lookup and can request movie names via Wikipedia's public API.

 ## Limitations